Kansas Sexual Battery and Rape Laws

 • the victim is physically helpless or unconscious, or

-• the victim lacks the ability to consent because of a mental condition or disorder or intoxication (intoxication must have been known by, or apparent to, the defendant).
+• the victim lacks the ability to consent because of a mental condition, mental disorder, or intoxication (intoxication must have been known by, or apparent to, the defendant).

 Depending on the circumstances of the crime, prosecutors can charge rape as a severity level 1 (use of force, victim incapacity, or underage victim), severity level 2 (misrepresentation), or off-grid (victim under 14 and adult offender) person felony.
-The following terms of imprisonment and monetary penalties apply to these levels:
+The following terms of imprisonment apply to these levels:

 Sodomy involves performing oral or anal sex or causing another to perform these acts.
 Kansas criminalizes sodomy when a victim does not or cannot consent or is under the age of consent (younger than 16).